 This recipe is great for your dog’s teeth.
 It will also keep them entertained for a while.
 Adding ingredients like salmon oil is good for their joints as well as skin conditions!

 Do you have any tried and tested recipes we’ve missed?
 Let us know and, if we haven’t got them and think they’re awesome, we’ll add them here.
-Get yourself a good dehydrator – even something budget-friendly but with a solid performance like the NESCO Snackmaster Pro, and see just how much money you save and by how much you reduce the food waste your household reduces.
+Get yourself a good dehydrator – even something budget-friendly but with a solid performance like the NESCO Snackmaster Pro, and see just how much money you save and by how much you reduce your household food waste.